lockejan/mars-rover-kata/README.md

 Maintainer: Jan Schmitt

-Id: jasch264
+Id: lockejan

 ---

-# cruisen

 Implementation of the Mars Rover task.

 ## Installation

+0. Leiningen needs to be installed on your system.
-1. Just clone the private Repository https://git.hhu.de/jasch264/mars-rover.
+1. Just clone the Repository.
 2. Navigate into the **"cruisen"** subdirectory.
 3. Enter **"lein repl"** in your terminal and hit enter. ;)